 A successful content model is:

-One approach to the content-modelling process is to take an existing piece of content and divide it into smaller, reusable pieces.
+One approach to the content modeling process is to take an existing piece of content and divide it into smaller, reusable pieces.
 You can then abstract these pieces for reuse.
 Once the content pieces are divided and abstracted, they’re referred to as structured content.
 This can be done by developers or, with Contentful, by non-technical team members.

 Contentful enables anyone to structure content in the web app.
 An example might clarify things: Think about structuring a recipe.
 Recipes have a familiar structure; they require a title, introductory text, list of ingredients with amounts, and instructions.